A Complete Timeline Of Chris Brown's Legal Troubles

 A SWAT Team standoff seemed like the ultimate Hollywood ending to Chris Brown's story arc as a music industry supervillain — but alas, he kept trudging forward.
 In 2017, the singer's on-and-off girlfriend Karrueche Tran won a five-year restraining order against the star after testifying in court.

-According to TMZ, the actress shared numerous threatening text messages and voicemails that Brown had left her in the wake of their breakup.
+The actor shared numerous threatening text messages and voicemails that Brown had left her in the wake of their breakup.
 He reportedly started getting aggressive when she refused to return the diamond rings that he had given her.
-Eventually, it escalated to violent threats, including "b***h I will beat the s**t out of you" and "I promise you I will make your life hell."
+Eventually, it escalated to violent threats, including "b***h I will beat the s**t out of you" and "I promise you I will make your life hell," per TMZ.
 Tran also testified that Brown "told a few people that he was going to kill me" and threatened to "take me out" and "shoot me."

 This apparently wasn't the first time Brown was violent towards his ex, either.
 Tran told the judge that Brown "punched me in my stomach twice" and "pushed me down the stairs" a few years prior.